adobe/asset-compute-example-workers/projects/worker-ccai-pdfextract/README.md

 - Click on `+` to add a new _Content and Commerce AI_ tab
 - Click on _Build Form_, Drag _Multi Value Text_ to the first column of the form
   - Name: `Color Names`
-  - Map to property: `./jcr:content/metadata/ccai:colorNames`
-- Click on _Build Form_, Drag _Multi Value Text_ to the third column of the form
-  - Name: `Color RGB`
-  - Map to property: `./jcr:content/metadata/ccai:colorRGB`
+  - Map to property: `./jcr:content/metadata/ccai:entityNames`
 - Click on Save

 ### End to end test